Vegetation on Shore Bluffs

 If you explore Puget Sound by boat or walk the beaches you will notice a wide variety of trees, shrubs, and other plants growing along the shores and bluffs.
 In some places the slopes are densely wooded with evergreens and broad-leaved trees while other places support mostly brush or herbaceous plants such as ferns and foxglove.
 There are places where madrone and salal line the shores and others where barely anything grows.
 What causes this variety and variability?
 What are the implications for site development and slope stability?
 Property owners need to be familiar with the interactions between what grows on their land and the environmental conditions that influence that growth.

 In previous sections of the guide we have discussed the geologic origins and natural processes shaping much of Puget Sound.
 We have described some of the clues that help explain the recent geologic history of shore properties and how to recognize unstable situations.
 Now we will explore some of the general factors that influence the shoreline vegetation.
 Keep in mind that invariably more than one factor will influence the growth and variety of vegetation on any given site.
-Refer to the tables in the Appendix, Plants Commonly Found on Puget Sound Shorelands.Steepness
+Refer to the tables: Plants Commonly Found on Puget Sound Shorelands.Steepness

 The steepness of a slope is often a controlling factor influencing its stability.
 On steep slopes prone to mass soil movements plants may never become established and large mature trees are scarce.
 The effect of slope gradient on vegetation establishment is strongly related to soil type, stratigraphy, and hydrology.
 Many steep slopes remain stable and well-vegetated until some critical factor is altered.Examples: